tawkirahmed/job-runner/README.md

   after correcting the failing job, the failing job will run and then the dependant new job will also run.

-###### Improvements:
+###### Future improvements:

   1. Introduce threads (scala actors) to run independent set of jobs parallely.

   2. While identifying job execution order, handle following case more elegantly.
     Suppose Job-1 and Job-2 has no dependency and then Job-3 depends on both Job-1 and Job-2.
 Now say, the scheduling has been determined in this order:
     Job-1 -> Job-2 -> Job-3.
-If for some reason Job-1 fails, we should execute Job-2 as it is not dependant on any other job.
+If for some reason Job-1 fails, we should execute still execute **Job-2** as it is not dependant on any other job.
 But this case has not been handled in the implementation.

   3. Add support for setting job running time from UI.